JPhiliossaint/complex-api-bootcamp/README.md

 ## Optimizations

-The limitation of the Gif api makes it inable to filter if what is beign presented is actually from an Pokemon( THough the names are unique).
+The limitation of the Gif api makes it inable to filter if what is being presented is actually from an Pokemon( THough the names are unique).
 So in theory I could make my own gif api to ensure this or figure out a way to filter gifs based on contents (more complex)

 ## Lessons Learned: